What I learned about Jesus from a chicken

 Jesus gives us everything we need in Him.
 He came to bring us life and bring it to the fullest (John 10:10).
 Yet, we often think we can find our own better, more fulfilling life “on the other side of the fence.”
 We see the threat of temptation, but we think we know better and can overcome on our own “chicken strength.”

 Maybe Jesus really is a good shepherd.
 Maybe we really don’t have everything in this life figured out like we think we do.
 Maybe the one who made every cell in our body knows what is best for us and simply wants to protect us from the “dogs on the other side of the fence.”

 Lord, thank you for being a good shepherd.
-Thank you for protecting me even when I think I know better and thank you for bringing me back to the safety of your flock when I wander astray.
+Thank you for protecting me even when I think I know better and thank you for bringing me back to the safety of the flock when I wander astray.

-Thank you for being a good good, father.
+Thank you for being a good good, Father.